 - Now, take some of these scenarios, and make them even more specific.
 (Using the example of the character's mother getting fired: Maybe it is a case of sexual harassment.
 Or maybe an envious coworker is telling lies about her...)

 - Keep going, getting more and more specific, until you find a story you want to write.

 Tell it out loud

 Having trouble writing?
 Fine.
 Don't.
 (For a while).

 Instead, try this.
-Go get a voice recording device (your cell phone might have this function) and just talk to it.
+Get a recording device (e.g., a voice recording app on your phone) and just talk to it.
 Describe the scene you wanted to write.
 Pretend you're talking to a friend, and record what you say.